liuchengxu/space-vim/README.md

 ### `Exclude`

 Use `Exclude` command in `.spacevim` to remove a plugin in the layers enabled, e.g. `Exclude 'Shougo/denite.nvim'`.
-If use `Exclude` command, you need to run `:PlugClean` to gurantee the relevant configurations not to be loaded.
+If use `Exclude` command, you need to run `:PlugClean` to guarantee the relevant configurations not to be loaded.

 For more information, please refer to the README under the layer enabled, or you can see config.vim and packages.vim directly.

-If the README is not elaborate, sorry for that, space-vim now is in the early stages and a ton of stuffs are waitting to be done.
+If the README is not elaborate, sorry for that, space-vim now is in the early stages and a ton of stuff are waiting to be done.

 ## Update

-The simpliest way to update is to reinstall it completely by rerunning the installer above.
-It will non destructively upgrade to the latest version.
+The simplest way to update is to reinstall it completely by rerunning the installer above.
+It will non-destructively upgrade to the latest version.

-Alternatively you can manually perform the following steps.
+Alternatively, you can manually perform the following steps.
 If anything has changed with the structure of the configuration, you will have to create the appropriate symlinks.

 ```sh
 cd path/to/space-vim/